-Head to the valley in North Hollywood March 21-22 for a tasty Vegan Street Food Fair!
+Head to North Hollywood March 26th, 2023 for a tasty Vegan Street Food Fair!

-Los Angeles has always been known for having diverse food options-so check it out.
+Los Angeles has always been known for having diverse food options.

-One Saturday every month (March 28) the Observatory hosts a night where guests can try amazing telescopes between 2:00 pm - 9:45 pm on the lawn.
+One Saturday every month, the Observatory hosts a Star Party where guests can try amazing telescopes between 2:00 pm - 9:45 pm on the lawn.